khanhnguyendata/logweight/README.md

 # Analyze my weight loss journey using machine learning

 This is the project of analyzing my weight loss journey during 2018.
-The 2 main goals for the projects are:
+The 2 main goals for the project are:
 1. Build a machine learning model (namely regularized logistic regression) to classify whether I would gain weight or lose weight on a given date.
 The parameters of the model (the regression coefficients and the decision boundary) are also used to give simple,